Sabina Gold & Silver Corp. Announces C$35 Million Bought Deal Financing

 VANCOUVER, British Columbia, March 09, 2021 (GLOBE NEWSWIRE) -- Sabina Gold & Silver Corp.
 (SBB.T/SGSVF.OTCQX), (“Sabina” or the “Company”) has announced today

-that it has entered into an agreement with a syndicate of underwriters led by BMO Capital Markets and RBC Capital Markets, under which the underwriters have agreed to buy on a bought deal basis
+that it has entered into an agreement with a syndicate of underwriters led by BMO Capital Markets, under which the underwriters have agreed to buy on a bought deal basis 18,000,000 common shares

 |